applicaster/React-Native-Zapp-Bridge/README.md

 7.  **navigation** - An API for navigating within Zapp apps.

-8.  **withZapp** - A React Native HOC for parsing plugin making properties consistent across platforms.
+8.  **withZapp** - A React Native HoC for parsing plugin properties making them consistent across platforms.

 9.  **Zapp Plugin** - An API for getting information about plugin